 Schedules and cost

-The Cabo Santa María Lighthouse can be visited every day throughout the year from 10 am to 12:40 pm and from 3:00 pm to 5:30 pm.
-The cost of the ticket is 25 Uruguayan pesos per person.
+The Cabo Santa María Lighthouse can be visited from Thursday to Sunday, from 10:00 to 13:00 and from 14:00 to 17:00.
+The cost of the ticket is 25 Uruguayan pesos per person (only cash and in Uruguayan pesos).
 The entry of children under 8 is prohibited.
 The maximum stay on the balcony is 20 minutes.

 The construction of the lighthouse began in 1870 but, as there were no stone or iron materials in the area that served for this shape, it was necessary to move them by ship from Montevideo.
 In April 1872, when the tower had reached 30 m high and its inauguration was scheduled, it collapsed on itself, taking the lives of employees who worked there.
 The lighthouse was inaugurated finally, on September 1, 1874, being this the official date of the creation of the spa.